Observational and Thermodynamic aspects of one-dimensional Dark Energy EoS parametrization models: Configuration Entropy as a Physical Probe of Structure Growth

-Figures~\ref{fig:CE1} and \ref{fig:CE2} summarize the central physical implications of the configuration-entropy analysis for the Gong–Zhang dark-energy parametrizations.
-The relative entropy-production–rate deviation, $\Delta R (a)\equiv R_{\rm model}(a)-R_{\Lambda{\rm CDM}}(a)$, provides a direct thermodynamic measure of how structure formation differs from the standard cosmological scenario.
-As shown in Fig.~\ref{fig:CE1}, both Gong–Zhang models exhibit negligible deviations from $\Lambda$CDM at early times, reflecting the construction of their equations of state to remain subdominant during the matter-dominated era and thereby preserve the standard growth of density perturbations.
-The near-vanishing of $\Delta R(a)$ at small scale factor confirms consistency with early-time structure formation and the absence of spurious entropy production in the linear regime.
-Consistency of the results across conserved mass scales $M$ confirms that the entropy evolution is governed by the underlying gravitational dynamics and dark-energy sector, rather than by dependencies on the chosen mass scale.
-At late times, once dark energy becomes dynamically important, $\Delta R(a)$ deviates smoothly from zero, signaling a modification in the efficiency with which gravitational clustering redistributes matter and information.
-The negligible dependence of the results on $M$ in the linear regime and their synchronized late-time evolution across different mass scales show that the thermodynamic deviations stem from the modified expansion history induced by dark energy, not from variations in the conserved comoving mass.
-Negative values of $\Delta R(a)$ correspond to a suppression of entropy production relative to $\Lambda$CDM, which can be interpreted as a slowing down of structure formation driven by the evolving dark-energy equation of state.
-The smooth and monotonic nature of this deviation highlights a key advantage of the Gong–Zhang parametrizations: they modify the late-time thermodynamic behavior of the Universe without introducing abrupt transitions or instabilities.
+Figures~\ref{fig:CE1} and \ref{fig:CE2} summarize the main thermodynamic implications of the configuration--entropy analysis for the Gong--Zhang dark--energy parametrizations.
+The relative entropy--production--rate deviation, $\Delta R(a)\equiv R_{\rm model}(a)-R_{\Lambda{\rm CDM}}(a)$, provides a direct measure of how the entropy generation associated with structure formation differs from the standard $\Lambda$CDM scenario.
+As shown in Fig.~\ref{fig:CE1}, both Gong--Zhang models exhibit deviations that remain very small at early times, confirming that the dark--energy sector stays dynamically suppressed during the radiation-- and matter--dominated eras and therefore preserves the standard early--time growth history.
+The near overlap of the curves for different conserved mass scales $M$ further demonstrates that the entropy evolution is largely insensitive to the specific choice of comoving mass in the linear regime.
+As the Universe evolves toward the late--time accelerated phase, $\Delta R(a)$ gradually departs from zero and becomes negative, indicating a suppression of entropy production relative to $\Lambda$CDM.
+This behaviour reflects the reduced efficiency of gravitational clustering caused by the evolving dark--energy equation of state.
+The suppression becomes increasingly significant at intermediate and late times, particularly for smaller conserved mass scales, while still maintaining a smooth and well--behaved evolution across all dataset combinations.
+Near the present epoch, the curves exhibit a mild recovery tendency, analogous to the behaviour observed in the growth--rate deviation, suggesting that residual matter clustering continues to contribute to entropy production even in the dark--energy dominated regime.
+Overall, the smooth and synchronized evolution of $\Delta R(a)$ across different values of $M$ demonstrates that the Gong--Zhang parametrizations modify the late--time thermodynamic behaviour of the Universe in a controlled and physically consistent manner without introducing abrupt transitions or instabilities.\\